yuriiyepikhov/Creative-Bakery-landing/README.md

 ## Project Overview

-This project is built using HTML and CSS/SCSS.
+This project is built using HTML and SCSS.
 Key features of the page include:

 - **Sidebar Menu**: Offers additional navigation options for enhanced user experience.
 - **Page Navigation**: Allows easy browsing through different sections of the landing page.